erinrwhite/tmi/README.md

 ## Doc Jana

-Dr. Tiffany Jana is available to serve on boards of directors, as an executive coach and keynote speaker/emcee through [Doc Jana, LLC](https://www.tiffanyjana.com).
+Dr. Tiffany Jana is available to serve on paid boards of directors, as an executive coach and keynote speaker/emcee through [Doc Jana, LLC](https://www.tiffanyjana.com).
 Please direct media inquiries to <docjanaassistant@gmail.com>.

-## Loom Technologies
+## Loom the Culture Map

-If you are looking to weave kindness into your organizational culture by way of assessments, research or LMS virtual courses, visit us at [Loom Technologies](https://www.loomtheculturemap.com).
+If you are looking to weave kindness into your organizational culture by way of assessments, research or LMS virtual courses, visit us at [Loom the Culture Map](https://www.loomtheculturemap.com).